-- Effectively communicate (in written and oral forms) to a team and to a wider audience; - Gather and use evidence and data to find, retrieve, organise and exchange new information; - Demonstrate clarity, fluency, and coherence in a variety of written forms and expression; - Use IT and computer skills to gather and organise evidence and data to find, retrieve, sort and exchange new information; - Organise tasks and manage time effectively; - Design, investigate, and present an extended and independently-conceived piece of research; - Work in a team, identifying individual and collective goals and responsibilities and performing in a manner appropriate to these roles, recognizing and respecting the views and opinions of other team members, and evaluating your own and others performance in a constructive manner.
+- Effectively communicate (in written and oral forms) to a team and to a wider audience including, potentially, peer-reviewed academic publication; - Design, investigate, manage and present an extended and independently-conceived piece of research: - Gather and use evidence and data to find, retrieve, organise and exchange new information; - Demonstrate clarity, fluency, and coherence in a variety of written forms and expression; - Use IT and computer skills to gather and organise evidence and data to find, retrieve, sort and exchange new information at a standard which could be acceptable for publication in a refereed journal; - Organise tasks and manage time autonomously and effectively to a professional academic level. - Work in a team, identifying individual and collective goals and responsibilities and performing in a manner appropriate to these roles, recognizing and respecting the views and opinions of other team members, and evaluating their own and others performance in a constructive manner.